This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 Click the Publish button to make the post live …

-You can also edit the time when your post gets published by clicking the Edit link next to the “Publish immediately” section and specifying the date and time to publish the post …
+You can also edit the time when your post gets published by clicking the Edit link above the “Publish” button and specifying the date and time when you want the post to be published …

-Some WordPress Themes allow you to customize how your posts display using Post Formats …
+Many WordPress Themes let you customize how your posts are displayed using Post Formats …

 To learn more about using WordPress post formats, go here: